{{ summaryTitle }}

 Introduction:

-Letter tracing worksheet structure with a picture cue, guide lines, trace row, copy row, and find-letter strip.
+Letter tracing row with picture cue, guide lines, trace slots, copy slots, and a find-letter strip.

 How to Use This Tool:

-Start with the letters and the handwriting support level, then check the student-facing sheet and teacher-facing tables before printing or exporting.
+Start with the letter set and support level, then check the student sheet, formation guide, and ledger before printing or exporting.

-1. Enter a short Worksheet title and one sentence of Student instructions.
-These appear on the printable student sheet and in exported worksheet text.
+1. Enter a short Worksheet title and one concrete sentence in Student instructions.
+Both appear on the student-facing worksheet text.

 3. Choose Case practice.
-Use paired uppercase and lowercase rows for broad alphabet practice, uppercase-only or lowercase-only for a focused lesson, or separate uppercase and lowercase rows when each case needs its own handwriting space.
+Pair uppercase and lowercase for broad alphabet practice, use uppercase-only or lowercase-only for a focused lesson, or choose separate rows when each case needs its own handwriting space.

 4. Choose Tracing style, Learner level, and Practice layout.
-Dotted and faded letters give visible models, outline letters support overwrite practice, and starter-dot mode leaves only a start cue.
-Pre-K large rows reduce crowding, while compact review fits more rows on a page.
+Dotted and faded letters give visible models, outline letters support overwrite practice, and starter dots leave only a start cue.

-5. Use Version seed when you need repeatable row order and find-letter strips.
+5. Use Version seed when row order and find-letter strips must be repeatable.
 The same seed with the same settings recreates the same worksheet version.

-6. Open Advanced for row order, guide lines, row count, sheet limit, picture cue boxes, find-letter strips, formation cues, and whether the teacher guide should be included in print.
+6. Open Advanced for row order, guide lines, rows per letter, sheet limit, picture cue boxes, find-letter strips, teacher formation cues, and the print formation guide option.

-7. Review the Student Sheet, Formation Guide, Letter Ledger, and JSON views.
-Fix a Review worksheet setup warning when it changes the student sheet, such as no valid letters, held-back letters, or starter-dot mode without teacher formation cues.
+7. Review Student Sheet, Formation Guide, Letter Ledger, and JSON.
+Fix a Review worksheet setup warning when it affects the student sheet, such as no valid letters, held-back letters, or starter-dot mode without teacher cues.

 Interpreting Results:

 Worksheet ready means at least one valid A to Z letter produced tracing rows.
-The summary shows the number of selected letters, total handwriting lines, and estimated pages.
+The summary reports selected letters, total handwriting lines, and an estimated page count.
 Read those numbers before printing because a full alphabet with large rows can become a packet rather than a one-page sheet.

-The Student Sheet is the learner copy.
-The Formation Guide is the teacher check for stroke language, uppercase and lowercase cues, and picture words.
-The Letter Ledger is the fastest place to review row count, line system, trace text, and built-in review notes for letters that commonly need extra attention, such as B, D, M, W, X, Y, and Z.
+Student Sheet is the learner copy.
+Formation Guide is the teacher check for stroke language, uppercase and lowercase cues, and picture words.
+Letter Ledger is the fastest way to review row count, line system, trace text, and built-in review notes for letters that commonly need extra attention, including B, D, M, W, X, Y, and Z.

 Result cue What it means What to verify